 - Corpus Resource Database (CoRD) at the University of Helsinki, Finland lists of lot of corpora, mostly for texts in English.

-- offers list of text archives, also for Non-English languages sorted by languages.
+- The online book page offers list of text archives, also for Non-English languages sorted by languages

 - Project Gutenberg gives access to 40.000 ebooks.